Dress for the slide… not for the ride.

-Denim motorcycle jeans are sized in pretty much the same way as normal fashion jeans but non-denim types like rally pants may be different.
+Denim jeans are sized in pretty much the same way as standard fashion jeans, but non-denim types like rally pants may differ.

 Below is an ‘inside-out’ view of what lies inside a well-protected pair of motorcycle jeans.
 Here we can see just how valuable they would be in the event of a slide along a road surface:

 Waterproofing is achieved with water-resistant, breathable and washable lining such as Cordura.

 A breathable lining also helps avoid the worst of the engine’s heat when riding long distances in warm weather.